 Don’t want to make the yard spray from scratch?
 Then check out our article on the best mosquito sprays for your yard that you can buy ready-made!

-A very simple but efficient recipe for a yard spray is this apple cider vinegar mosquito repellent.
+A very simple but efficient recipe for a mosquito repellent yard spray is this apple cider vinegar combination.